Dyslexia: Untangling the Words

 Children left with untreated dyslexia often suffer devastating consequences.
 It is the No. 1 reason teenagers drop out of school and is a primary factor in juvenile delinquency.
 Research reveals that children with untreated dyslexia can become underachieving adults unable to contribute to society at their fullest capacity.

 It is, however, treatable.
-Children with dyslexia need professional help from an expert dyslexia treatment, and the earlier they get it, the better their chances of success in school.
+Children with dyslexia need professional help, and the earlier they get it, the better their chances of success in school.

 Third grade is critical in a child’s life, Martin said.
 Up to then, they’ve been learning to read.
 In third grade, they begin to read to learn.